szilard/benchm-ml/z-other-tools/README.md

 Once this works, try the larger [training data of 1M records](https://s3.amazonaws.com/benchm-ml--main/train-1m.csv) and optionally next the [training data of 10M records](https://s3.amazonaws.com/benchm-ml--main/train-10m.csv).

-Here are the results for `n = 1M` for a few software tools (on 1 EC2 instance 32 cores, 250GB RAM):
+Here are the results for `n = 1M` for a few software tools (on a r3.8xlarge EC2 instance 32 cores, 250GB RAM):

 Tool          | Time (sec)  |  AUC
 --------------|-------------|----------